Protein shakes, detox teas, and metabolism boosters are some of the most popular supplements on the market.

-Unlike many diets, Arbonne’s 30 Days to Healthy Living program encourages numerous lifestyle changes to achieve better health.
+Unlike many other diets, Arbonne’s 30 Days to Healthy Living program encourages numerous lifestyle changes to improve your health.

-Along with eating a diet of whole, minimally processed food, Arbonne encourages its followers to exercise regularly, get adequate sleep, manage stress, and practice mindfulness.
+Along with eating a diet of whole, minimally processed foods, Arbonne encourages its followers to exercise regularly, get adequate sleep, manage stress, and practice mindfulness.

-Arbonne recommends focusing on the nutrient quality of food and mindful eating rather than counting calories.
+Arbonne recommends focusing on the nutrient quality of food and eating mindfully rather than counting calories.

 Furthermore, the program encourages followers to listen to their hunger cues and eat approved foods whenever they want.